datastax/spark-cassandra-connector/README.md

  - Converts data types between Cassandra and Scala
  - Supports all Cassandra data types including collections
  - Filters rows on the server side via the CQL `WHERE` clause
+ - Allows for execution of arbitrary CQL statements
  - Plays nice with Cassandra Virtual Nodes

 ## Building
 You need to install SBT version 0.13 or newer to build this project.